lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 `coqffi` supports a set of primitive types, *i.e.*, a set of OCaml types for which it knows an equivalent type in Coq.
-The list is the following (the Coq types are fully qualified in the table, but not in the generated Coq module as the necessary `Import` statement are generated too).
+The list is the following (the Coq types are fully qualified in the table, but not in the generated Coq module as the necessary `Import` statements are generated too).

 | OCaml type        | Coq type                      |